In this article we will cover:

 - The collateral types need to be consistent across all commercial products.

-- If you choose to include collateral in you core data files, there will be some collateral types that you want in PrecisionLender for calculating strategic ROE but do not want to include as collateral types a lender can choose on new opportunities.
+- If you choose to include collateral in you core data files, there will be some collateral types that you want in PrecisionLender for calculating strategic return but do not want to include as collateral types a lender can choose on new opportunities.
 In this case, the collateral types can be arranged so that these are at the bottom of the list.
 Conversely, if they are not included, they will not be mapped over from the core.

 Types of Products